mgechev/blog.mgechev.com/_posts/2016-05-21-angular2-router-implementing-missing-resolve-feature-deprecated-defer.md

 }
 ```

-So we're done with most of the work!
+We're done with most of the work!

 ### Step 5

 The final, and the most exciting step is this one!
-In order to render the routing component once the associated data to it is resolved, we need to edit the `router-outlet` directive.
+In order to render the routing component once the associated with it data is resolved, we need to update the `router-outlet` directive.
 Open the file `router_outlet.ts` and take a look at the `activate` method:

 ```javascript
 // ...